perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 If you run the application now as expected it will process both messages.

-Now lets add a globaltable into the mix and join on it.
-This should only join the latest values.

 ```shell
 docker exec -it kafka-3 kafka-streams-application-reset --application-id OrderProcessing \
                                       --input-topics name \
                                       --bootstrap-servers kafka-1:29091,kafka-2:29092,kafka-3:29093 \
                                       --zookeeper zookeeper-1:22181,zookeeper-2:22182,zookeeper-3:22183
 ```

+Now lets add a join to itself using the KTable.

 ```shell
         val nameKTable = streamsBuilder